insight-centre/saffron/README.md

 * `config.json`: the configuration file for the run

-To create a .dot file, you can use the command line:
+To create a .dot file for the generated taxonomy, you can use the command line:

     python taxonomy-to-dot.py taxonomy.json > taxonomy.dot